LSThusini/HexSoftwares_Project1_WeatherApp/README.md

 ## Description

-A Flutter-based mobile application designed to provide users with accurate weather forecasts for their current location.
+A Flutter-based mobile application designed to provide users with accurate weather forecasts for any location.

 ## Features